RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 ![](/images/prediction_explorer.png)

-You can use the period selector to look at daily, weekly, monthly, or yearly periods and measure the LTV we predict will be added in each one (for up to 24 months after the start of each paid subscription in the cohort being measured)
+You can use the period selector to look at daily, weekly, monthly, or yearly periods and the LTV we predict will be added in each one (for up to 24 months after the start of each paid subscription in the cohort being measured)

 ![](/images/prediction_explorer_period_selector.png)